walfie/vtubestudio-cli/README.md

     ```

     VTube Studio resets artmesh tints when the plugin disconnects.
 Since this
-    CLI tool normally disconnects immediately after executing commands (which
+    CLI program normally disconnects immediately after executing commands
-    would otherwise reset the tint), the `---duration` flag adds a delay
+    (which would otherwise reset the tint), the `---duration` flag adds a delay
     afterwards, to keep the tint active.

 * Tint artmesh (hex color)